centminmod/k6-benchmarking/readme.md

   archive     Create an archive
-  cloud       Run a test on the cloud completion  Generate the autocompletion script for the specified shell convert     Convert a HAR file to a k6 script help        Help about any command inspect     Inspect a script or archive login       Authenticate with a service pause       Pause a running test resume      Resume a paused test run         Start a load test scale       Scale a running test stats       Show test metrics status      Show test status
+  cloud       Run a test on the cloud completion  Generate the autocompletion script for the specified shell help        Help about any command inspect     Inspect a script or archive login       Authenticate with a service new         Create and initialize a new k6 script pause       Pause a running test resume      Resume a paused test run         Start a test scale       Scale a running test stats       Show test metrics status      Show test status